AttifyOS/ghidra/README.md

-# ghidra
+# Ghidra

-Ghidra packaged for AttifyOS
+Ghidra is a software reverse engineering (SRE) framework.